Theshadowofmaster/EpicGames-installer/README.md

-# EpicGames-installer
+Chrome installer
-This is Epic games installer it has no viruses because it was uploaded from the real file
+This chrome doesn't have any viruses or anything because this is an uploaded file from the real chrome